-Hookah smoking is a tradition that began in the Middle East over 500 years ago.
+Hookah pipe smoking is a tradition that began in the Middle East over 500 years ago.
 Before long, it became a symbol of society and class.
 Hookahs, also commonly referred to as Shishas or water pipes, are instruments that are designed for multiple smokers to use at the same time.

 While hookah pipes come in a variety of shapes and designs, the main components are the same.